zerothi/sisl/docs/introduction.rst

    The goal of sisl is not specifically DFT-related software which typically only targets a limited number of atoms.
-One of the main features of sisl is the enourmously fast creation and manipulation of geometries such as attaching two geometries together, rotating atoms, removing atoms, changing bond-lengths etc.
+One of the main features of sisl is the enourmously fast creation and manipulation of very large geometries such as attaching two geometries together, rotating atoms, removing atoms, changing bond-lengths etc.
    Everything is optimized for extremely large scale systems `>1,000,000` atoms such that creating geometries for tight-binding models becomes a breeze.